 PUBLICATIONS

-This article explores how the Middle East and North Africa region is transforming beyond its historic reliance on oil and gas.
+This article explores how countries in the Middle East and North Africa are transforming beyond their historic reliance on oil and gas.
 Steven Kenney highlights how investments in AI, digital services, and green economy sectors are already reshaping economic growth and employment across MENA.
 With countries like the UAE, Saudi Arabia, and Morocco prioritizing tech-enabled industries—from the metaverse to electric mobility—the region is laying the groundwork to diversify income sources and attract global investment.
 The piece underscores that embracing AI and emerging technologies isn’t optional: it’s essential to securing the region’s future prosperity.

 Published on the Preventable Surprises blog, this piece draws parallels between public health failures during Covid-19 and shortcomings in ESG investing.
-It argues that ESG suffers from unclear communication, fragmented systems, and a reactive mindset—mirroring the CDC’s struggles in the pandemic.
-The author calls for greater coordination, adequate funding, and a return to first principles to make ESG fit for purpose in addressing systemic risks like climate change.
+Jerome Tagger argues that ESG suffers from unclear communication, fragmented systems, and a reactive mindset—mirroring the CDC’s struggles in the pandemic.
+He calls for greater coordination, adequate funding, and a return to first principles to make ESG fit for purpose in addressing systemic risks like climate change.

 This ImpactAlpha article argues that the U.S. Supreme Court’s overturning of Roe v.
 Wade has created new political, legal, and reputational risks for companies and investors.
 The authors explore how the rollback of reproductive rights destabilizes the workforce, disrupts social consensus, and creates polarization that threatens economic prospects.
 They also examine how Gen Z activism and shifting employee expectations are pushing businesses to take positions on issues they once avoided, making neutrality an untenable strategy.